 In 1818, the Repository collection found a new home in the Rotunda, an elaborate marquee originally built by John Nash in the grounds of Carlton House to host events in celebration of the allied victory over Napoleon.
 After the celebrations, the Prince Regent authorised the Rotunda's removal to Woolwich "to be appropriated to the conservation of the trophies obtained in the last war, the artillery models, and other military curiosities usually preserved in the Repository."
 The Rotunda opened to the public as a museum in 1820.

 With the rise in the popularity of museums through the 19th century, the collection in the Rotunda swelled to overflowing.
-Meanwhile, the Royal Artillery Institution was founded in 1838 and developed into an important body for the delivery of the teaching of military science, particularly artillery.
-As part of the Institution, a regimental library, and a small regimental museum were founded.
-Both prospered over time and became important collections in their own right.
+Meanwhile, the Royal Artillery Institution was founded in 1838 and created a regimental museum and library, both of which became important collections in their own right.

 Royal Artillery Historical Trust

-In the last decade of the 20th-century ownership of the historic artillery and all other items in the Rotunda was passed to the Royal Artillery Historical Trust.
-The Royal Artillery Institution also donated many of its historical items to the Trust, principally its library and archives, but also its medal collection which had increased significantly during the two World Wars (the Regiment’s numbers reached almost a million men under arms during World War 2).
+In the last decade of the 20th-century ownership of the collection held in the Rotunda passed to the Royal Artillery Historical Trust.
+The Royal Artillery Institution also donated its library and archives, as well as its medal collection.

-In 2001, the collection was moved to the new Firepower Museum at the Royal Arsenal in Woolwich.
-Despite achieving designated status with the Arts Council England, which recognises outstanding collections which deepen our understanding of the world, the museum did not achieve the footfall necessary to make it financially sustainable.
+In 2001, the entire collection was moved to the new “Firepower” museum at the Royal Arsenal.
+Firepower achieved Accredited Museum status, with the collection being designated for its national importance under the scheme run by Arts Council England.
+However, the museum did not achieve the footfall necessary to become financially sustainable.

 In 2014 the decision was taken to close Firepower and create a new home for the collection on Salisbury Plain, close to the modern-day headquarters of the Royal Artillery at Larkhill, where Gunners have trained for over a century.